Earth Day 2023: 9 ways to have a greener period

 Happy Earth Day, party people.
 Every April 22, Earth Day celebrates the start of the modern environmental movement that began in 1970, resulting in the founding of the US Environmental Protection Agency and the passing of pioneering environmental legislation.

-Happy Planet Day, party people.
-In the midst of our current climate crisis, it’s never been as important to be good stewards of this floating mass we call home.
-So why not incorporate some sustainable practices into your favorite week of every month—your period?
+In the midst of our current climate crisis, it’s never been as important to be good stewards of this floating mass billion of people call home.
+Aside from participating in earth day activities, why not make your period more sustainable?